 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for fire fighters were projected to increase 19% from 2008-2018.
-This was due to the increasing populations of metropolitan areas.
-The need to replace volunteer positions was also expected to drive demand.
-The mean annual wage for these first responders was $47,730 as of May 2010 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for fire fighters were projected to increase 5% from 2014-2024.
+However, competition for these positions is expected to remain strong.
+The mean annual wage for fire fighters was $49,330 as of May 2015 (www.bls.gov).